-- How to choose or change plans - Our plan, including: - Financial information - How the plan has been rated by plan members - The number of appeals made by members - How to leave the plan - Our network providers and our network pharmacies, including: - How to choose or change primary care providers - Qualifications of our network providers and pharmacies - How we pay providers in our network - For a list of providers and pharmacies in the plan's network, refer to the Provider and Pharmacy Directory.
-For more detailed information about our providers or pharmacies, call Member Services, or visit our website at www.myamerigroup.com/TXmmp. - Covered services and drugs and about rules you must follow, including:
+- How to choose or change plans

+- Our plan, including:

+- Financial information

-- Services and drugs covered by the plan
+- How the plan has been rated by plan members

+- o The number of appeals made by members

-- Limits to your coverage and drugs
+- How to leave the plan

-- Rules you must follow to get covered services and drugs

-- Why something is not covered and what you can do about it, including asking us to:

-- Put in writing why something is not covered

-- Change a decision we made

-- o Pay for a bill you have got
+- Our network providers and our network pharmacies, including:

+- How to choose or change primary care providers

+- Qualifications of our network providers and pharmacies

+- How we pay providers in our network

+- A list of providers and pharmacies in the plan's network, is in the Provider and Pharmacy Directory.
+For more detailed information about our

+providers or pharmacies, call Member Services, or visit our website at www.myamerigroup.com/TXmmp.

+- Covered services (refer to Chapter 3 and 4) and drugs (refer to Chapter 5 and 6) and about rules you must follow, including: - Services and drugs covered by the plan - Limits to your coverage and drugs - Rules you must follow to get covered services and drugs - Why something is not covered and what you can do about it (refer to Chapter 9), including asking us to: - Put in writing why something is not covered - o Change a decision we made - o Pay for a bill you have got